valleyofdoom/PC-Tuning/README.md

     reg add "HKLM\SYSTEM\CurrentControlSet\Control\CI\Config" /v "VulnerableDriverBlocklistEnable" /t REG_DWORD /d "0" /f
     ```

 - In some cases, the interrupter index can change after a reboot meaning the address will become invalid if it is hard-coded.
 To work around this, you can simply disable IMOD for all interrupters by placing the [XHCI-IMOD-Interval.ps1](/bin/XHCI-IMOD-Interval.ps1) script somewhere safe and launching it at startup with Task Scheduler ([instructions](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)).
+Ensure to wrap any paths with quotes if there are spaces in them.
 Ensure to verify whether everything is working correctly after a system restart.
-You may need to enable the ``Run with highest privileges`` option if administrator privileges are required
+You need to enable the ``Run with highest privileges`` option if administrator privileges are required.
+For PowerShell scripts, set the program to start to ``PowerShell`` and the arguments to the path of the script (e.g. ``C:\XHCI-IMOD-Interval.ps1``)

   ```bat
   PowerShell C:\XHCI-IMOD-Interval.ps1